inivekin/abosa/abosa.typ

-despite this you keep coherence, to then reach with no resistance, feeling afar but looking close,
-In leaning frame of reference, you cut loose star like atropos, with seeming deep-felt deference.
+despite this you keep coherence, to then reach with no resistance, feeling afar but looking close, in leaning frame of reference, you cut loose star like atropos, with seeming deep-felt deference.
 I'm drained to last of volt-ampere